solidpixel/aniblock/tutorials/02_blockanimation/tutorial.md

   new value.

-The only new concept to understand here is how to interpret the directions that are provided which explain how to grow or shrink the block shape.
+The only new concept to understand here is how to interpret the directions that define how to grow or shrink the block shape.
 These should be interpreted as the direction in which the center of mass the block has moved once the animation has completed.

 For example if you grow a block in the the `Up` direction then the bottom edge will stay still and the top edge will move upwards, pushing the center of mass